 Will MMS texts (group messaging, pictures etc.) use lots of cell data?

 Not nearly as much as one might think.
 The maximum size of an MMS sent on T-Mobile’s network (T-Mobile is the cellular network partner for Republic My Choice GSM) is 1 MB.
 The maximum size that may be received is 3 MB.
 Typically, the size of MMS sent and received is lower than those maximums.
 You would need to exchange thousands of MMS to go through a GB of cell data.
 1 GB = 1024 MB.

 What are options to call Canada or other international countries?

-You can call Canada or other international countries using apps such as WhatsApp, Skype and Google Meet - these work over WiFi or your cellular data connection.
+You can call contacts in Canada or other international countries when both parties use apps such as WhatsApp, Skype and Google Meet - these work over WiFi or your cellular data connection.
 Some services such as Google Voice, Skype, and Viber allow you to purchase minutes for use over WiFi or cell data to call international numbers.